-Learn how to migrate your PHP 5.5 application to the PHP 7 runtime on the App Engine standard environment.
+This page covers how to migrate your PHP 5.5 app to the PHP 7+ runtime on the App Engine standard environment.

 The official PHP documentation provides information on migrating from different PHP versions:

 - Migrating from PHP 5.5.x to PHP 5.6.x

 - Migrating from PHP 5.6.x to PHP 7.0.x

 - Migrating from PHP 7.0.x to PHP 7.1.x

 - Migrating from PHP 7.1.x to PHP 7.2.x

 - Migrating from PHP 7.2.x to PHP 7.3.x